Five things about teaching I learned from my dad

 No two students are the same

 My dad spent most of his career leading the Special Education department.
-He worked with kids with Autism, OCD, and a host of behavioral issues.
+He worked with kids with Autism, OCD, and other neurodivergencies.
+He worked with kids who were kicked out of other schools for behavioural issues.
 Everyone received a custom experience depending on their needs.
 He’d often get down on his knees next to a kid that was struggling and patiently walk them through their work.

 Teaching yoga, I don’t have the luxury of a small classroom where I can cater to each student’s needs.
 But my dad helped me understand the importance of providing options – I use a lot of “maybes” when I teach to offer variations to increase or decrease the challenge of a shape.
 I provide permission for students to explore whatever movement feels right.
 I share when certain shapes don’t work in my own body to normalize the idea that not every pose is good for every student.